sfopenvoting/sfopenvoting.github.io/faq.md

 In July 2016, the Mayor and Board of Supervisors allocated $300,000 to the Department of Elections for the Planning Phase / Phase 1 to work out cost, timeline, and next steps.
-In October 2017, the Department contracted with Slalom to develop a report due January 2018.
+In October 2017, the Department contracted with the firm Slalom to draft a report due January 2018.
 The Elections Commission also created a 5-member [Open Source Voting System Technical Advisory Committee][sf-osvtac] (OSVTAC) in April 2017 to develop project recommendations.